 The conference will be held at Hope College in Holland, Michigan, on Friday, February 16th through Sunday, February 18th, 2018.
 There is no fee for registration, and food will be provided free of charge should your proposal be accepted for presentation.
 We advise that if your institution will provide hotel lodging for you that you accept this; if your institution does not, we are working to be able to help cover that cost.

 We ask that faculty not accompany you as we aim to create a space just for undergraduates.
-However, should your institution or professor require that a faculty member accompany you, we ask that you inform him or her that observation but not direct participation is permitted for faculty.
+However, should your institution or professor require that a faculty member accompany you, we ask that you inform them that observation but not direct participation is permitted for faculty.

 Host-Taylor Mills, ‘17 Hope College